Continental R door trim removal

 You can now see the securing tangs with their respective setscrews at either end of the arm-rest and the bottom of the grab-handle assembly.
 This rather poor photograph does not show them well, but you will see them in real life.

-Also visible are the metal strips that support the top of the trim panel that you have just removed.
+Also visible are the metal strips that support the top of the trim panel that

 When reassembling, it is all too easy to tuck the top edge of the trim under these instead of over them.